victorSauceda/nfree/src/pages/meetourboard/index.md

     - image: /img/vic3.jpg
       text: >
         Victor Sauceda: Victor serves as the Executive Director for New Freedom.
 He is originally from California and has served over a decade in the prison system.
 Victor was introduced to the gang lifestyle at a very young age.
 Through his lived experience and passion for justice reform he is dedicated to creating a pathway for those that are committed to making themselves better people.
 He brings leadership, passion, grit and a huge smile.
 After releasing he attended a coding bootcamp through Unloop and is currently a Software Engineer at Code for America.
 He continues to find ways to have a signicant impact in his community.
-    - image: /img/Phillip.jpg
-      text: >
-        Meet Phillip: My name is Phillip Krist.
-I am 38 years old from Bellingham Wa.
-My life has been a balancing act of survival and trying to find my true self.
-My biggest challenge has always been fear.
-Today I stand as a committed husband, father, and mentor, living with purpose in courage, strength, and redemption.
-I believe in the power of New Freedom and in the men who seek change
-    - image: /img/Jihad.jpg
-      text: >
-        Meet Yusef: Hey! my name is Yusef.
-I am a founding member of New Freedom Washington.
-Originally, I am from Los Angeles, California and I think that has something to do with me being a motivatied optimist.
-I am currently incarcerated due to my tragic life decisions.
-In seeking redemption from my past actions, I have transformed my life and turned a negative situation into a positive one.
-Now, as a man of faith, integrity, excellence and leadership, I am dedicated to making the world a better place by being of service to others.
-Inspired by words of Arther Ash, "begin where you are", I have pursued education, recieved numerous certificates, and established programs from inside prison.
-To my work with New Freedom Washington I bring passion, dedication and hope - the hope of saving lives.

     - image: /img/eric1.png
       text: >
         Meet Eric: Eric, grew up in Pacoima, California.
 In the neighborhood where gangs make up the everyday life culture .
 He spent about two decades in and out of the correctional facilities—from his early teenager years, until his early thirties.
 His life was consistent on proving himself to the neighborhood.
 But the day came, one that he’d never imagined of taking place.
 “While in prison, where my youngest son spent his first birthday in the visiting room.
 And  my oldest son missing me tremendously.
 That day—broke me like no other.
 No time spent in solitary confinement, or away from family could compare to that pain.
 It was time that I took accountability for my life choices, and stop blaming others for my poor decisions.
 The journey began with the reflection of my life, and until that point nothing was positive.
 A year before that point, I almost lost my life in a physical altercation, almost succumbed to an over dose, and a fight in the justice system—with a life sentence looming over my head.
 While incarcerated, I pursued my education, and attended Edmonds Community College and University Beyond Bars/South Seattle Community College.
 I began to align myself with likeminded individuals.
 With the effort to gain a new view in life.
 With my lived experiences, I am now a board member, and devote my time on paying it forward.
 Like the ones that help me realize—that life has a lot more to offer.
 Than the streets, or a jail cell.
 Now I put forth the needed action in making the best future for my children, community, and myself.
 I am currently a field inspector with Materials Testing & Consulting, a board member with Workforce Foundation.
 And living a life that was not ever imagined by me.
 But one that can be achieved by anyone.
-    - image: /img/leffew4.png
-      text: >
-        Jim Leffew: Minister, Mentor, Motivator, and Networker Jim knew that he wanted to help people in need shortly after high school.
-He then went on to obtain a B.A. degree in Philosophy/Theology.
-Jim has worked in a number of different settings, missionary work in the Philippines, teaching in Christian schools, both in America and the Philippines.
-Jim used sports while working with you as an Athletic Director, Coach, and Commissioner of what became the second largest basketball league outside of Manila under his leadership.
-He has travelled in 11 different countries.
-All of this life experience has contributed to Jim’s expertise in his role as a Case Manager at the Monroe Correctional Complex where he has sponsored and helped develop the New Freedom Program
-    - image: /img/rachel.jpg
-      text: >
-        Rachel Kjack: Rachel has 25 years experience working with everyone from Fortune 500 executives to justice-involved individuals returning to society after prison.
-She has built public-private partnerships between government and private industry, as well as numerous social venture startups.
-She is currently a diversity and inclusion consultant and training facilitator with Translator, Inc. and a multimedia storyteller with Unincarcerated Productions.
-She holds a BA in Multicultural Education and Social Justice from The Evergreen State College and a Masters in Organizational Development and Leadership from Bastyr University.
-Her passion for helping incarcerated, formerly incarcerated and communities of justice-impacted people started by growing up in the shadow of the state penitentiary in Walla Walla, Washington.
-She has worked for the past six years as a business and life skills program leader at San Quentin Prison and Monroe Correctional Complex and is passionate about changing hearts and minds of the general public towards our returning citizens who have a lot to offer society if given a chance.

-    - image: /img/tom.png
-      text: >
-        Tom Griffin: Tom has worked for most of his professional career as a Contract Manager for a number of large defense contractors.
-He specialized in managing a team of professionals in the creation of multi-million- dollar competitive proposals to all US Defense Departments as well as other US Government agencies.
-        The proposals were in response to requests from these organizations for highly technical equipment and services.
-In addition, he served for 20 years (5 active and 15 reserve) in the US Navy as a pilot flying the F-4 Phantom and F-14 Tomcat.
-        Since retirement in 2016 Tom obtained his US Coast Guard Merchant Mariner certification and, in the summer months, teaches yacht operation training for customers who charter yachts from local charter companies.
-        For the past two years Tom has become a close friend to a current inmate at Monroe Correctional Complex and acts as a mentor and advisor in preparation for his release into the community in late 2021.
-    - image: /img/musa.jpg
-      text: >
-        Meet Musa: Musa Abdul-Mateen is the founder of Motivated Muslim.com, an organization dedicated to giving a voice to incarcerated Muslims all over the world.
-Formerly incarcerated for over two decades, Musa is familiar with life inside the system and understands the struggles men and woman face upon their release.
-In addition to Musa’s work with Motivated Muslim, he is also a full-time welder at Vigor Shipyards in Seattle and a full-time student at Colorado Technical University working to finish his undergrad in Business.
-Musa volunteers his free time helping incarcerated adultsand youth.
-    - image: /img/bumpus.jpg
-      text: >
-        Meet Michael: Ex-professional football athlete (WSU and Seattle Seahawks) turned athletic training facility owner, head football coach and sports analyst (ROOT Sports and 710 ESPN- Seahawks radio).

     # - image: /img/randy.jpg
     #   text: >